-The short, easy hike around Forget-Me-Not Pond in Kananaskis Country.
+The short, easy hike around Forget-Me-Not Pond in Kananaskis Country, Alberta, Canada.

 Following photographs tell the story.

-The small, emerald pond, which looks very tiny from the summit of Forget-Me-Not Mountain, was badly damaged in the 2005 floods which saw the Elbow River swell to envelope the pond but the excellent restoration has restored, even improved, this beautiful and relaxing oasis.
+The small, emerald pond, which looks very tiny from the top of Forget-Me-Not Ridge, was badly damaged in the 2005 floods which saw the Elbow River swell to envelope the pond but the excellent restoration has restored, even improved, this beautiful and relaxing oasis.

-A short off-trail hike diversion checks out the Little Elbow River between the pond and Forget-Me-Not Ridge.
+A short, off-trail diversion checks out the Little Elbow River between the pond and Forget-Me-Not Ridge.